-Typically transmitted by Deer and Brown Dog Ticks, Canine Anaplasmosis is a bacteria infection that causes joint pain, fever, lethargy, and loss of appetite about one week after Fido is bitten.
+Typically transmitted by deer and brown dog ticks, canine anaplasmosis in dogs is a bacterial infection that causes joint pain, fever, lethargy, and loss of appetite about one week after Fido is bitten.
 Veterinarians can identify it with a battery of tests, and the prognosis is pretty good if you catch the disease early and begin treating your dog with the antibiotic doxycycline.
 In rare instances it can cause seizures and kidney disease, both of which can be fatal.

-Canine Ehrlichiosis, otherwise known as “canine hemorrhagic fever” and “canine typhus” affected many military dogs in the Vietnam War.
-Transmitted by the Lone Star Tick, it comes on in three separate waves.
-During the acute phase (one to three weeks after a bite) Ehrlichia bacteria infect the dog’s white blood cells and reproduce inside of them.
+Canine ehrlichiosis, otherwise known as “canine hemorrhagic fever” and “canine typhus,” affected many military dogs in the Vietnam War.
+Transmitted by the lone-star tick, Canine ehrlichiosis rears its head in three separate waves of tick bite symptoms in dogs.
+During the acute phase (one to three weeks after a tick bite on dog) Ehrlichia bacteria infect the dog’s white blood cells and reproduces inside of them.
 This causes fever, depression, lethargy, loss of appetite, shortness of breath, joint pain and stiffness, and bruises.

 Otherwise, dogs may need intravenous fluids or blood transfusions to survive.

-Although it’s the most well-known tick disease in humans, Lyme Disease is less of a concern for dogs.
-Deer Ticks have to attach to a dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
-Early antibiotic treatment mean it’s seldom fatal.
+Although it’s the most well-known tick disease in humans, Lyme disease is less of a concern for dogs.
+Deer ticks have to attach to land a tick bite on dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
+With the help of antibiotic treatment, it’s seldom fatal.

 Hopefully, this information will ensure that fewer “good boys” and “good girls” become statistics.